data-8r/data-8r.github.io/logistics.md

 of high school algebra and trigonometry, but that kind of math isn't critical to the course.

 ## Texts
-### Required:

 The required text is [Computational Thinking with Data](/textbook), which is available for free online.
 If you want a printed copy, a PDF is available, and there are [many stores around campus](https://www.yelp.com/search?find_desc=Printing&find_loc=Berkeley,+CA) at which you can print it.

 ### Useful references
+- Solutions will be released for all homework and lab assignments after they are due.
+Simply click the link to the assignment again on the course schedule.
+For lab 1, for example, the solutions notebook will be named `lab01_solution.ipynb`.
 - [Stack Overflow](http://stackoverflow.com): A great resource for general questions about programming and Python.
 If you have a question, probably someone else has asked it here and gotten an answer from an expert.
 - Data 8 lectures from [Spring 2017](https://data8.org/sp17) or [Fall 2016](https://data8.org/fa16): There is some overlap in topics between Data 8 and Data 8R, and you may find lectures or other materials from Data 8 useful.
 - Relatedly, the Data 8 textbook [Computational and Inferential Thinking](http://inferentialthinking.org), by Ani Adhikari and John Denero, overlaps some of the content of this course, and you may find the alternate viewpoint complementary.
-- [Documentation for the `datascience` package](https://data8.org/datascience/): We'll be using a Python package called `datascience` that was designed at Berkeley for introductory data science courses like this one.
+- [Documentation for the `datascience` package](https://data8.org/datascience/): We'll be using a package of Python code called `datascience` that was designed at Berkeley for introductory data science courses like this one.
 The documentation will be a useful reference.
 (It's possible to access documentation in a Jupyter notebook, without opening a new browser tab.
 In a code cell, write the function you're curious about, followed by `?`, and then run the cell.)

 ## Infrastructure
 - [data8r.datahub.berkeley.edu](https://data8r.datahub.berkeley.edu) is where you'll run code and work on most assignments in this class.
 You don't need to install anything to use it, other than a (supported) browser like [Chrome](https://google.com/chrome).
 On the course homepage, click on a link to an assignment to open its folder.
 Click on the file with a name ending in `.ipynb` to open the assignment notebook.